 With careful planning, most engineering students can fit study at one of Stanford’s overseas centers into their academic plans.
-BOSP encourages students to talk with their advisors early on, as early as freshman year, about planning for one or more quarter(s) abroad.
+BOSP encourages students to talk with their advisors early on, as early as freshman year, about planning for one or more quarters abroad.
 By starting early, students can strategically plan for required engineering courses and language acquisition and then be able to study and work abroad while making progress toward their Stanford degrees.
 Some programs require minimal language study prior to enrollment.
-Most programs include courses that satisfy two or more University General Education Requirements (GERs or WAYs) so prospective engineering majors can plan to fulfill one or two requirements abroad.
+Most programs include courses that satisfy two or more breadth requirements (Ways of Thinking Ways of Doing) so prospective engineering majors can plan to fulfill one or two requirements abroad.

-Starting in 2014-15, students studying at most Stanford overseas centers may take selected advanced engineering courses offered in an online format by the Stanford Center for Professional Development (SCPD).
+Students studying at most Stanford overseas centers may take selected advanced engineering courses offered in an online format by the Stanford Center for Professional Development (SCPD).
 A student may take a maximum of one of these courses per quarter.
-An online course that satisfies the Technology in Society requirement may also be offered starting in Winter 2015.
 In addition, some Stanford overseas centers offer selected engineering fundamentals courses as tutored video courses.

 Engineering faculty teach abroad as Faculty-in-Residence at BOSP’s overseas centers.

 Beth Pruitt Mechanical Engineering Autumn Florence